 Kirk Herbstreit College Career

-Kirk and his father, Jim, became the second father-son tandem to lead the Ohio State football team.
-Likewise, Jim Herbstreit was a co-captain with offensive tackle Jim Tyrer on the 1960 team.
-Moreover, Kirk’s father also went on to become an assistant coach at Ohio State under Woody Hayes.
+Kirk and his father, Jim Herbstreit, hold the distinction of being the second father-son duo to lead the Ohio State football team.
+Jim Herbstreit was a co-captain for the 1960 team, alongside offensive tackle Jim Tyrer.
+Furthermore, Jim went on to become an assistant coach at Ohio State under the legendary Woody Hayes.

-Besides, Kirk also held the record for most passes completed by an Ohio State player.
-He had 28 passes for 271 yards in a 13-13 draw in 1992.
-This record lasted until Troy Smith, the 2006 Heisman Trophy winner, shattered it.
+Additionally, Kirk set a record for the most passes completed by an Ohio State player at that time.
+In a 13-13 tie game in 1992, he completed 28 passes for 271 yards.
+This record stood until it was surpassed by Troy Smith, the 2006 Heisman Trophy winner.

 Kirk Herbstreit Post-Playing Career

-Subsequently, he became a co-analyst for ABC Sports’ college football primetime series with Chris Fowler.
-Moreover, he also received a nomination for a 1997 Sports Emmy Award for TV’s finest studio analyst.
+Subsequently, Kirk expanded his role as a co-analyst for ABC Sports’ college football primetime series, partnering with Chris Fowler.
+His expertise and engaging commentary earned him a nomination for a 1997 Sports Emmy Award for TV’s best studio analyst.

-Further, he worked for ESPN as a color commentator and sideline reporter for Thursday night games.
-He eventually began riffing on Saturday night college football games on ABC.
-Additionally, he went on to anchor a weekly college football radio show on Columbus’ 97.1 The Fan.
+In addition to his broadcasting roles, Kirk served as a color commentator and sideline reporter for Thursday night games on ESPN.
+He further showcased his talents as a Saturday night college football game commentator on ABC.
+Additionally, he hosted a weekly college football radio show on Columbus’ 97.1 The Fan.

 Kirk Herbstreit Broadcasting Career

-Nonetheless, Kirk and Chris revealed the first game of the Monday Night Football Kickoff Week double in 2020.
-A week later, Kirk and Rece Davis conducted a special Monday Night Football MegaCast on ESPN2 for the Saints-Raiders game.
-Nevertheless, this was the first-ever NFL game played in Las Vegas, on the 50th anniversary of Monday Night Football.
-Likewise, Kirk has also appeared on shows such as Pardon the Interruption and Mike & Mike several times.
+Herbstreit’s NFL analysis portfolio expanded further in 2020, when he and Chris Fowler presented the inaugural game of the Monday Night Football Kickoff Week doubleheader.
+They also oversaw a special Monday Night Football MegaCast on ESPN2, coinciding with the historic inaugural NFL game in Las Vegas and the 50th anniversary of Monday Night Football.
+Moreover, Herbstreit has lent his expertise to shows like Pardon the Interruption and Mike & Mike.

-On March 23, 2022, Herbstreit was announced as the new color commentator for Thursday Night Football on Prime Video, alongside NFL play-by-play announcer Al Michaels.
-That same day, Herbstreit agreed to an extension of his contract with ESPN to allow him to continue on GameDay, Saturday Night Football, and the NFL Draft, to go along with his new NFL duties for Amazon.
+On March 23, 2022, Herbstreit’s career took a significant leap when he was announced as the new color commentator for Thursday Night Football on Prime Video.
+Teaming up with NFL play-by-play legend Al Michaels, this move was accompanied by an ESPN contract extension, which confirmed his continued roles on GameDay, Saturday Night Football, and the NFL Draft, in addition to his duties for Amazon’s NFL coverage.

 Kirk Herbstreit Net Worth